 One of the pages on my blog tested with page speed insights gave the following results.

-Google also gives you suggestion on where you need to improve.
-Many of the answers may be technical for you, they are best solved by going with a good web-hosting solution.
+Google also gives you suggestions on where you need to improve.
+Many of the answers may be technical for you, but they are best solved by going with a good web hosting solution.

 The following factors impact page load speed: